navariltd/kenya-compliance/README.md

 ![imported item record view](/kenya_compliance/docs/images/imported%20item%20record%20view.PNG)

-To link an Imported Item to an existing Item, you reference te Item in the _Referenced Imported Item_ field of Item doctype under the _Purchasing_ tab.
+To link an Imported Item to an existing Item, you reference the Item in the _Referenced Imported Item_ field of Item doctype under the _Purchasing_ tab.

 ![linking item with imported item](/kenya_compliance/docs/images/linking%20imported%20item%20to%20item.PNG)